 Once again, I felt like I had to pinch myself, listening to such wisdom from these men who are, in most people’s eyes, “the very worst of society, so bad they deserve to die at the hand of our decision. ”

-Though the acts that led them to Death Row were clearly heinous and left their communities fractured, who they are today, after being shuttered as far away from the public as is possible, are still, human beings.
-Their own search into their own souls for answers and truths have bounded over religious language, bounded over what scholars and great teachers say, bounded over the rhetoric and swagger of the many contemporary gurus and spiritual teachers, and nested, rested and roosted in their hearts, in the privacy of their locked away, tossed away, up against the sharp knife edge of impermanence on a daily basis, existence.
+For most, the acts that led them to Death Row were unconscionable, and left their communities fractured, but who they are today, after being shuttered as far away from the public as is possible, are still, human beings.
+Their own search into their hearts and souls for answers and truths have transcended religious language, eclipsed what scholars and great teachers say, stood tall over the rhetoric and swagger of the many contemporary gurus and spiritual teachers, and nested, rested and roosted in their hearts, in the privacy of their locked away, tossed away, up against the sharp knife edge of impermanence on a daily basis, existence.

 Praying into the Mirror…